Local radio group recovering from cyberattack that brought down 4 stations

 Dead air.
 It’s a broadcaster’s nightmare.
 But that fear became a reality last week when a local radio group fell victim to a cyberattack.

-Hackers brought down four of the nine local radio stations owned and operated by Amaturo Sonoma Media Group, said Michael O’Shea, president and general manager.
+Hackers brought down four of the eight local radio stations owned and operated by Amaturo Sonoma Media Group, said Michael O’Shea, president and general manager.

 The four impacted stations, KSRO, Froggy 92.9, 97.7 The River, and HOT 101.7, went down June 29 at 3 a.m., he said.
 The transmitters were functioning, but they were silent, effectively taking the stations not just off the air for what would be approximately six hours, but also creating weeks worth of disruptions and lost revenue.

-Note: Correction: Amaturo Sonoma Media Group owns eight stations, rather than nine.
-Jazzy 93.7 KJZY FM is owned by Redwood Empire Stereocasters.